qteatime/kate/_sources/glossary.rst.txt

     general public.

   Trust frame
-    A distinct visual element that Kate uses to tell players when a potentially dangerous dialog comes from the Kate emulator itself, rather than a malicious cartridge trying to trick players.
+    A distinct visual element that Kate uses to tell players when the screen you're looking at comes from the Kate emulator itself, rather than from a regular cartridge.

     See the :doc:`trust and consent section <user/manual/security/trust>` for details.